Best over 50s life insurance in the UK 2026

 Accidental death benefit: Over 50s life insurance includes an accidental death benefit, which means if you die because of an accident during the waiting period, the full payout will still be made.
 Some insurers go a step further, offering double or even triple the cover amount if death is caused by an accident.
 It's worth checking how generous each provider is with this benefit.

 Funeral benefit option: Some over 50s life insurance policies offer a funeral benefit option, which allows your payout to be paid directly to a specified funeral provider when you pass away.
 In return, the provider will contribute an additional amount, typically a few hundred pounds, towards your funeral costs.
 This can ease the financial burden on your loved ones and ensure your payout goes towards covering funeral expenses.
-It’s worth checking if this option is included automatically or if you need to opt in.
+Check if this option is included automatically or if you need to opt in.

 Protected benefits: Although it’s a relatively rare feature, a few insurers include a protected benefit to provide a safety net if you need to end your policy early.
 If you’ve paid at least half of your total premiums and then cancel the policy, it will still pay out a portion, usually at least half, of your original cover amount when you pass away.
 It offers peace of mind that your payments haven’t gone entirely to waste if you can’t keep up your premiums in later years.